 Shrubs, trees or perennials may not fit well into a standard garden bed, but may work well in a border bed or placed around the yard.
 The Practical Herb Garden gives a great assortment of beautiful herb garden designs, both formal and informal.

-Do I Need Special Tools or Soil for Growing Herbs?
+Do I Need Special Tools or Soil for Herb Gardening?

 Herbs are cultivated, for the most part, just like other garden plants.
 What types of herbs you can grow depends primarily on your climate, as many herbs are found only in the tropic.
 There are still dozens of herbs available to the average home gardener.
 Check The Practical Herb Garden for soil and climate preference of the herbs you want to grow.
 Some herb seed must be stratified to germinate (frozen for a period of time), but most will grow without this step.